phaustin/loh_tracker/README.md

 ==============

 # Updated cloud-tracking algorithm for SAM #
  To run the cloud-tracking algorithm, use

     python run_tracker.py [Input_dir]

-where [Input_dir] is the address of the input directory with the tracking data.
+where [Input_dir] is the address of the input directory.

+ If no [Input_dir] is given, the scripy will try to find a folder named "data" in the current directory that contains the netCDF4 tracking files.
+Other model parameters will be automatically retrieved from the given files.

 ## Current Status ##